 workshop focused on #UN80.
 Tomorrow Is Possible was invited as one of the experts providing some thoughts on what has worked and hasn’t worked in the past UN reforms.

 The Independent Evaluation Office (IEO) of the United Nations Development Programme (UNDP) is conducting a formative evaluation of the UNDP Funding Windows (FW).
 Tomorrow Is Possible is part of the team of consultants hired for this evaluation and specifically responsible to develop a landscape analysis and a comparison with similar agency-specific and inter-agency thematic funding.
 The final evaluation and management response will be discussed at the UNDP Executive Board in February 2026.
-More information about the UNDP Funding Windows here
+You can find the final evaluation report, including the management response of UNDP, here.

 The UN Sustainable Development Group (UNSDG) decided in 2023 on Six Transitions: Investment Pathways to Deliver the SDGs.
 The UN Office for Disaster Risk Reduction (UNDRR) hired Tomorrow Is Possible to collect good practices on how risk reduction was integrated in the SDG transitions.
 Using these good practices, a set of recommendations, tips and tricks were developed to inspire UN country teams on how to integrate risk reduction better in SDG Transitions.
 A first issue brief based on this work was published in June 2025 here.